statamic/ssg/README.md

 ## Profiles

 You may wish to generate specific parts of the site for testing, or to partially sync a large site.
-In these cases, you may optionally use named profiles to generate a group of pages.
+In these cases, you may use named profiles to generate a group of pages.

 ``` php
 'profiles' => [